Saverio11/pythonArray-simplified/README.md

 from arrayPack.stack import stack as st
 ```

-Then to use call a class or a function type the alias of the module:
+Then to call a class or a function type the alias of the module:

 ```python
 stack1 = st.Stack("i")
 ```

+For the documentation go to the [wiki](https://github.com/Saverio11/pythonArray-simplified/wiki)
+of the repository.

 ## Built With